Introducing the Quilt Museum

 Work areas: business planning, project management, audience research

-We have been working with the Royal Albert Memorial Museum in Exeter since 2002.
-As lead advisor we helped them to develop a major redevelopment programme for the museum and win around £10 million of funding from the Heritage Lottery Fund.
+We worked with the Royal Albert Memorial Museum in Exeter over several years to to develop a major redevelopment programme for the museum and win £10.1 million of funding from the Heritage Lottery Fund.

 Coventry Heritage and Arts Trust